akhikhl/gretty/examples/testTomcatServerConfig/README.md

 # testTomcatServerConfig

-Example of how Gretty uses tomcat-specific configuration file "server.xml".
+Example of configuring tomcat server via tomcat-specific configuration file "server.xml".

 ## How to run